Severn Trent: Regulation and criticism

 On 11 March 2016, Severn Trent customers in Derbyshire were issued a "do not use" notice due to high levels of chlorine detected in the water supply, leaving thousands of households without a clean, reliable water supply.

-On 20 February 2024, Severn Trent Water was fined over £2 million for discharging more than 260 million litres of raw sewage into the River Trent from its Strongford Treatment Works, an incident that occurred between November 2019 and February 2020 but avoided catastrophic pollution due to high river flows from storms.
+Severn Trent is one of several companies that have faced criticism and regulatory action for their role in the national issue of sewage discharge into rivers.
+In 2024, it was fined over £2 million for discharging more than 260 million litres of raw sewage into the River Trent from its Strongford Treatment Works.
+The discharges occurred between November 2019 and February 2020 but avoided catastrophic pollution due to high river flows from storms.
+In May 2026, Severn Trent announced a 41% year-on-year reduction in average spills from storm overflows.

 In December 2024, Severn Trent Water was accused by the BBC's Panorama of an accounting trick artificially inflating its balance sheet by more than a billion pounds.
-An investment ('Severn Trent Trimpley') that the company claims is worth £1.68bn in its accounts, was said to have no value to the overall business in reality, but made the company appear more financially robust, supporting payments to shareholders.
+An investment ('Severn Trent Trimpley') that the company claims is worth £1.68 billion in its accounts, was said to have no value to the overall business in reality, but made the company appear more financially robust, supporting payments to shareholders.
 Severn Trent denied the accusation, saying Panoramas allegations were "completely inaccurate".

-In March 2024, Severn Trent Water faced backlash for dismissing a sewage worker after they posted on the company intranet condemning Hamas as "a group of violent and disgusting terrorists" on the anniversary of the October 7 attacks.
-The disciplinary action followed internal complaints that their language was derogatory and reflected poorly on the company’s commitment to diversity and inclusion.
+In March 2025, Severn Trent Water faced backlash for dismissing a sewage worker after they posted on the company intranet condemning Hamas as "a group of violent and disgusting terrorists" on the anniversary of the October 7 attacks.
+The disciplinary action followed internal complaints that their language was derogatory and reflected poorly on the company's commitment to diversity and inclusion.